 Sometimes, grief feels so heavy that people may turn to unhealthy things that they think will help them cope.
 People facing grief are especially at risk for abuse of drugs or alcohol, or other unsafe outlets.
 When grief feels heavy, search for coping mechanisms or routines that will add positivity to your life, as opposed to choices that may lead to more loss.

 While you are strong enough to work through your grief, sometimes it is better to have help!
 This may be the most impactful step you can take towards processing grief.
 There are many helpful sources available to reach out to when struggling with grief.
 Support groups can provide groups of peers that are also struggling with grief.
 Counselors can also provide a support system.
 Talking to a professional therapist can help you process your emotions in a safe space.
 There is no shame in seeking help, especially when dealing with emotions as raw as grief.
 It is also important to recognize that there is a difference between grief and depression.
 Always seek help if you feel you may be experiencing depression.

 Grief may feel too heavy, but remember that you can handle this!
 Knowing what to expect and healthy coping mechanisms will help you process this grief.
 With support and your own timeline, you will cope and find peace.

-The post How to Stop Drinking appeared first on Steps to Recovery.
+The post What is the Best Way to Process Grief? appeared first on Steps to Recovery.